On this page:

 - Additional Documentation

 - Have Questions or Still Need Help?

-For more information about DocuSign, please see DocuSign Overview.
+- For more information about DocuSign, please visit the IS&T DocuSign page.

 - Drag-and-drop file upload

 - A diagram for better visualization of signing order (when there is more than one recipient)

 - The New DocuSign Admin includes capabilities for administrators such as audit logs